See crime rates for the safest cities.

 Violent crime in Alaska: Fear vs. reality

-Alaskans worry less than the average American about violent crime (39% AK, 49% US), but their concern has increased by 34% year-over-year.
+Alaskans worry less than the average American about violent crime (41% AK, 59% US), but their concern has increased year-over-year.
+Contrarily, a smaller percentage of Alaskans experienced violent crime in the 8 months prior to the survey compared to Americans nationwide.

 Attitudes about gun violence in Alaska

-- In our latest State of Safety survey, 33% of Alaskans told us that they worried about gun violence, which represents a 74% increase in concern year-over-year.
+- In our latest State of Safety survey, 33% of Alaskans told us that they worried about gun violence, down from 35% the year prior.

-- 7% of Alaskans have experienced a gun violence incident in the 12 months prior to the survey—5 percentage points lower than the national average but a 40% increase compared to the previous year.
+- 12% of Alaskans experienced a gun violence incident in the 8 months prior to the survey—the same as the previous reporting year and slightly above the national average (11%).

-- 0 mass shooting events occurred in Alaska during the past reporting year.
+- 1 mass shooting event occurred in Alaska in 2024, up from zero the previous two reporting years.

-- Firearms are the most common form of personal protection (51%) and property protection (41%) in Alaska.
+- Firearms are the most common form of property protection (48%) in Alaska.

 A closer look at the safest cities in Alaska